iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: size_t qdb_multi_connect(qdb_handle_t handle, qdb_remote_node_t * servers, size_t count)

-    Bind the client instance to a quasardb :term:`cluster` and connect to multiple nodes within.
+    Bind the client instance to a quasardb :term:`cluster` and connect to multiple nodes within the cluster.
 The function returns the number of successful unique connections.
 If the same node (address and port) is present several times in the input array, it will count as only one successful connection.